ConnorMcShane/bird-classifier-app/README.md

     docker run --name birdclassifier -p 8000:8000 --gpus=all -v {pwd}/:/app/ bird_classifier
     ```
     make sure to replace {pwd} with the absolute path to the bird-classifier-app directory.

+note that the wandb loggin has not been tested inside the docker container so please disable it in the config if running inside docker.

 ## Contributing
 Contributions are welcome!